Intermediate-App-Dev-and-Deploy/Weather-App/README.md

    - Viewing a Sample: see http://bulk.openweathermap.org/sample/
    - Download city.list.json.gz (.gz is a Linux Tar File similar to Windows Zipped file, .zip)
      - Expand with 7Zip
-   - View in Google Chrome, copy pathway *into* computer hard drive
+   - View in Google Chrome, copy pathway *into* computer hard drive (Alternate: open in Note or other WYSIWYG)
    - Use Chrome's Search, ```ctrl-F```, to search JSON for ID
      - Alberta & Edmonton
        - Choose locations in same time zone and daylight savings time (necessary for Unix Timestamp, review a little later)